nutanix-japan/ntnxclusctl/docs/autoscaler_testing.md

 # Testing Autoscaling Functionality

 !!!warning
-          Autoscaling is not validated feature and intended for production purposes.
+          As of April 2023, Autoscaling is a ``yet to be validated`` feature and it is ``not intended`` for production purposes.

-          For updates follow this Nutanix [Opendocs document](https://opendocs.nutanix.com/capx/v1.1.x/experimental/autoscaler/)
+          For updates follow this Nutanix [Opendocs](https://opendocs.nutanix.com/capx/v1.1.x/experimental/autoscaler/) document.

 We will run with the following configuration: